Johnny-Morgan/hike-logger/static/testing/TESTING.md

 - Checked the 'View Hike' buttons are visible to logged in users and redirect to the relevant pages.

+- Confirmed that the welcome message in the navbar displays the correct username.

+### Hikes page

+- Confirmed that the statistics displayed were calculated correctly.

+- Confirmed that the table hikes contained all the hikes contained in the database.

+- Confirmed that the 'View' button for each hike redirected to the correct page.

+- Confirmed that the table of hikes was sortable by clicking on the table headers.

+- Confirmed that the search feature of the hikes table was functioning correctly.

 ### Profile page

 - Confirmed that the statistics displayed were calculated correctly.